-- When an academic integrity infraction is confirmed, the result will be a grade of zero on the given exam or assignment. - For HL infractions on exams, remaining exams in course may no longer take exams independently using HonorLock; all remaining exams in core nursing courses will be required to be taken with a proctor on campus.
+- When an academic integrity infraction is confirmed, the result will be a grade of zero on the given exam or assignment. - For HL infractions on exams, remaining exams may no longer be taken independently using HonorLock; all remaining exams in core nursing courses will be required to be taken with a proctor on campus.
 Future faculty will be informed of this exam requirement by the Student Success Program Director.